Police nab 1,154 suspected kidnappers in 8 months - Vanguard News

 ”It’s agreed that a committee, consisting of policemen, other security agencies, the OPC led by Chief Gani Adams, Miyetti Allah and the citizenry should be set up in each state.

-”This further discusses the modalities on the reduction of crime and criminalities as it affects the state,” Makinde stated.
+”This is further discuss the modalities on reduction of crime and criminalities as it affects the state,” Makinde stated.

 The News Agency of Nigeria (NAN) reports that the governors of the Southwest states; Oyo – Makinde and Osun – Gboyega Oyetola were present at the occasion while Lagos, Ogun, Ondo and Ekiti were represented by their deputies.